Sony Xperia XZs: Battery Care

 It also comes with Battery Care, Sony's proprietary charging algorithm, that controls the charging process of the phone through machine learning.
 It recognizes the user's charging habits for a certain period and automatically adjusts itself to the pattern, for example an overnight charge, by stopping the initial charging to about 90 percent, and then continuing it until full from where it left off the next day.
 This effectively prevents the unnecessary damage to the battery's cells from excessive heat and current due to overcharging, further increasing the battery's life span.

 Audio and Connectivity

 The Xperia XZs comes with the standard 3.5 mm audio jack for plugging in wired headphones.
 It also has LDAC, an audio coding technology developed in-house by Sony,(which is now part of the Android Open Source Project as of 2018), that enables the transmission of 24bit/96 kHz High-Resolution (Hi-Res) audio content over Bluetooth at up to 990 kbit/s.

-And just like the Xperia XZ, the XZs has the standard set of connectivity options: Bluetooth 4.2 with aptX and Low Energy, NFC, dual-band Wi-Fi a/b/g/n/ac with 2x2 MIMO antennas for speeds up to 433Mbit/s, Wi-Fi Direct and hotspot, screen casting via Miracast, Google Cast and DLNA, GPS and A-GPS, GLONASS and BeiDou satellite positioning.
+And just like the Xperia XZ, the XZs has the standard set of connectivity options: Bluetooth 4.2 with aptX and Low Energy, NFC, dual-band Wi-Fi a/b/g/n/ac with 2x2 MIMO antennas for speeds up to 433 Mbit/s, Wi-Fi Direct and hotspot, screen casting via Miracast, Google Cast and DLNA, GPS and A-GPS, GLONASS and BeiDou satellite positioning.
 The Xperia XZs has no FM radio.